 The following diagram shows three tablet peers that belong to a tablet called tablet 1.
 The tablet peers are hosted on different YB-TServers and form a Raft group for leader election, failure detection, and replication of the write-ahead logs.

-RAFT Replication
+Raft Replication

 Raft replication